 I won’t deny it.
 Because I am a flesh and blood heterosexual man with a functioning set of eyes, when an attractive woman wearing clothing that flatters her impressive features passes my gaze, there is an instant, biologically-predetermined reaction.
 It hails from a relatively primitive part of our evolutionary brain – the limbic system.
 There’s an instinctive part of me that instantly craves to ogle, to leer, or to fuck; urges I am aware conflict with the respect for women I want to instill in my thoughts and behaviour.

 Thankfully, the pre-frontal cortex (PFC) is synthesizing these ethical intentions into a set of guidelines to help me conduct myself in a civilized way.
 The PFC is the part of our brains that distinguishes humans as the most intelligent beings on the planet, despite certain striking instances to the contrary.
 In the throes of a carnal response to the physical presence of an attractive woman, the PFC stirs me to behave as if I really believed a woman ought to be treated like a human being, rather than as a living, breathing wank machine.
 When my limbic system protests against the PFC’s civilizing dictates, the PFC overrules it.

-Assuming the good intention exists, the key to the PFC gaining primacy in this inner conflict is to ensure a conscious effort to impart the lessons about appropriate standards of behaviour towards women routinely occurs.
-The curriculum to which males appeal to shape their values in these matters is significantly influenced by the culture.
-Unfortunately, if the culture harbours unhealthy sexual norms, then society teaches, reinforces, and perpetuates sexually unhealthy behaviours among its men.
+Assuming the good intention exists, the key to the PFC gaining primacy in this inner conflict is to sustain a concerted effort to internalize the lessons about the appropriate standard of behaviour towards women.
+The curriculum males appeal to shape their values in these matters is significantly influenced by the culture.
+Unfortunately, if the culture harbours unhealthy sexual norms, society teaches, reinforces, and perpetuates sexually unhealthy behaviours among its men.
 If it lacks the ethical intention to treat women as equals, the motivation to instil such behaviours is not a priority among its males.